design-tokens/community-group/technical-reports/format/groups.md

 - A style guide generator could render a section for each group and use the description as an introductory paragraph
 - A GUI tool that lets users browse or select tokens could display this info alongside the corresponding group or as a tooltip
-- Export tools could output this as a source code comment
+- Translation tools could output this as a source code comment

 <div class="issue" data-number="72">